Caroline Jones (politician)

-Caroline Yvonne Jones (born 1 April 1955) is a Welsh politician who was a Member of the Senedd (MS) for South Wales West from 2016 to 2021.
-She is a member of Reform UK.
+Caroline Yvonne Jones (1 April 1955 – 14 May 2026) was a Welsh politician who was a Member of the Senedd (MS) for South Wales West from 2016 to 2021.

-She was first elected for the UK Independence Party (UKIP) as a member in the Welsh Assembly (now Senedd) from 2016 to 2018, during which, in 2018, she shortly served as the assembly group's leader.
-In 2018, Jones left the party to sit as an independent.
+Jones was first elected for the UK Independence Party (UKIP) as a member in the Welsh Assembly (now Senedd) from in 2016.
+In 2018, she shortly served as the UKIP assembly group's leader, before leaving the group to sit as an independent, criticising a move to a 'far-right' stance.

 In May 2019, Jones joined the newly formed Brexit Party (now Reform UK) group in the assembly.
 She later left the group, becoming independent again, due to disagreements with their anti-devolution stance.
-She later formed the Independent Alliance for Reform assembly group in October 2020, serving as the group's leader, until the 2021 election.
-She rejoined Reform UK two years later.
+She later formed the Independent Alliance for Reform assembly group in October 2020, serving as the group's leader, until the 2021 election, when she lost her seat.

-Education
+She rejoined Reform UK two years later, and assisted with establishing local infrastructure for the party in Wales.
+She announced her resignation from Reform UK on 7 April 2026, citing concerns around parachute candidates, then stood as an independent candidate in the Pen-y-bont Bro Morgannwg constituency at the 2026 Senedd election, but was not elected.
+Shortly after, she entered palliative care, following a diagnosis of sepsis, and died on 14 May.

+Background

+Jones was born in Llwynypia in Rhondda Cynon Taf, Wales, on 1 April 1955.
 She was educated at Y Pant School and Glamorgan College of Education.

-Early career

 In 2004, while working as a prison officer at HM Prison Parc, Jones opened a sexual discrimination case against the prison.
 It was alleged that a colleague had spread rumours that she had previously worked as a lap dancer and that intimidation was used in an attempt to force her out.
 Jones lost the case.

 In 2012, Jones was running a cafe.

+In May 2026, shortly after the 2026 Senedd election, Jones was admitted to Morriston Hospital and entered palliative care, following a diagnosis of a severe case of sepsis.
+She died two days later, on 14 May, aged 71.